 An experienced compere, Bohdan has hosted events and stages for organisations such as the RSC, Apples and Snakes, Latitude Festival, Verve Poetry Festival, Port Eliot Festival, and others.
 He has also run hosting workshops for Beatfreeks, Mouthy Poets, and others.

-Bohdan has worked for 7 years as the Midlands Producer for Apples and Snakes, the country's leading spoken word organisation, and over that period devised and delivered countless events as part of my work there (examples include Hit the Ode, Level UP, Lit Fuse, Wordsmiths & Co, Bright Smoke, Poets' Place, Shake the Dust, Public Address, etc. etc.) He manages Free Radical, which entails both conceptual and production work on a a wide variety of cross-arts projects, designed to develop the skills and amplify the voices of young artist/activists.
+Bohdan has worked for 7 years as the Midlands Producer for Apples and Snakes, the country's leading spoken word organisation, and over that period devised and delivered countless events as part of my work there (examples include Hit the Ode, Level UP, Lit Fuse, Wordsmiths & Co, Bright Smoke, Poets' Place, Shake the Dust, Public Address, etc. etc.) He currently manages Free Radical, which entails team management as well as conceptual and production work on a a wide variety of projects designed to develop the skills and amplify the voices of young artist/activists.

 Bohdan has been a yearly visiting Teaching Fellow at the University of Birmingham’s Department of Film and Creative Writing since 2011, with duties ranging from teaching individual lectures to planning and delivering entire modules, as well as supervising dissertation work on BA and MA levels.
 He has held the post of Director of Education for the pioneering Spoken Word Education programme, as part of the MA in Creative Writing and Education in 2014-15 and worked as a Lecturer at the SWPS University of Social Sciences and Humanities before moving to the UK.